piyushsatti/piyushsatti.github.io/src/content/blog/nonagon.md

 ---
 title: "Building Nonagon — Lessons from a Discord-Native System"
-date: 2025-10-09
+description: "Reflecting on the technical and architectural lessons learned while building Nonagon — a Discord-native quest and summary management system built with FastAPI and MongoDB."
+pubDate: "2025-10-09"
 tags: [Python, FastAPI, Discord, LearningByBuilding, Backend, Portfolio]
-summary: "Reflecting on the technical and architectural lessons learned while building Nonagon — a Discord-native quest and summary management system built with FastAPI and MongoDB."
 ---

 ## Overview